-According to RSA 674:5, the CIP Committee shall include at least one member of the Planning Board (Phil Winslow) and the Budget Committee (Mae Bradshaw), and the Board of Selectmen (no current representative).
-In addition, the Rye CIP Committee 2017-2022 includes a member of the Rye School Board (Jeanne Moynahan) and members at large (Ned Paul and Russ Bookholz).
+According to RSA 674:5, the CIP Committee shall include at least one member of the Planning Board (Phil Winslow) and the Budget Committee (Mae Bradshaw), and the Board of Selectmen (Craig Musselman).
+In addition, the Rye CIP Committee 2018-2023 includes a member of the Rye School Board (Jeanne Moynahan) and members at large (Ned Paul and Russ Bookholz).
 The representatives from each participating board are chosen by those boards each year.
 Citizens interested in becoming a member of the CIP Committee should notify the Selectmen's Office.